Latest In

 FAQs

-1) Who Was Carrie Fisher?
+Who Was Carrie Fisher?

-Carrie Fisher was an American actress, writer, and screenwriter best known for playing Princess Leia Organa in the Star Warsfilm series.
-She was also widely recognized for her memoirs and for her work as a script doctor in Hollywood.
+Carrie Fisher was an American actress, writer, and mental health advocate.
+She was best known for playing Princess Leia in the Star Warsfranchise, a role that became one of the most recognizable in modern film history.

-4) When Did Carrie Fisher Die?
+When Did Carrie Fisher Die?

-5) What Caused Carrie Fisher’s Death?
+What Was Carrie Fisher’s Official Cause Of Death?

 Jump to